 - Joshua von Uexkull, Made in Arts London Artist

 Keep an eye out for Arts SU’s updates or follow Made in Arts London on Twitter, Facebook and Instagram for the latest news and opportunities!

 How to apply:

 Apply to be represented by Made in Arts London for two years.
-You and your work will be launched in our annual collection in September 2022 and you will be invited to take part in exclusive events, workshops and exhibitions throughout the year.
-Applications are open to all current University of the Arts London students at time of deadline, Thursday 31st March 2022.
+You and your work will be launched in our annual collection later this year and you will be invited to take part in exclusive events, workshops and exhibitions throughout the year.
+Applications are open to all current University of the Arts London students at time of deadline, Wednesday 12th April 2023 at 10pm.

-The panel will meet within a month of the deadline and you will receive feedback no more than two weeks after the panel have met, whether or not you have been successfully selected, we hope to send the feedback out in June.
+The panel will meet in May and you will receive feedback after the panel have met, whether or not you have been successfully selected, we hope to send the feedback out in June.

-If you are successfully selected to be a Made in Arts London artist, you will be asked to attend a mandatory induction session, a provisional date of the 28th June 2023 has been set.
+If you are successfully selected to be a Made in Arts London creative, you will be asked to attend a mandatory induction session, a provisional date of the 28th June 2023 has been set.